 Figure 5.
-Diagram of intracellular regulatory signal transduction pathways of genes carrying SNP variations in Experiment.
+Diagram of intracellular regulatory signal transduction pathways of the most frequently mutated genes in Experiment.
 Master regulators are indicated by red rectangles, transcription factors are blue rectangles, and green rectangles are intermediate molecules, which have been added to the network during the search for master regulators from selected TFs.
 Orange frames highlight molecules presented in original mapping.

 See full diagram \rightarrow